-Why Clinical Studies are ImportantClinical research in children helps us to treat our children like children, rather than little adults by:
+Why Clinical Studies Are ImportantClinical research in children helps us to treat our children like children, rather than as little adults, in several ways:

 For example, testing of one antibiotic showed that babies needed higher doses than older children to get rid of their infection.
-Many medicines are filtered out of the body and handled differently by a child's developing liver or kidneys - and because there is limited research, we don't know what the long term effects on these organs may be.
-So, we need to study them to find out.
+Many medicines are filtered out of the body and handled differently by a child's developing liver or kidneys—and because there is limited research, we don't know what the long-term effects on these organs may be.
+So, we need to conduct studies to find out.

 "We would not know as much as we know today if people were not brave enough to be in clinical trials.
 So it helps future generations."